Protocol & Information

 Step 1: Prepare the Record for Scanning

 Unscrew the OneBite cube nut on the back of the cube and position the Scan Cap across the ball joint arch connection.
+The cap is designed to help if the scanner gets lost over the arch during scanning.

 Step 2: Connect to the Cube Holder